 - The annual Martin Luther King Jr. Convocation each January, inaugurated in 1993.
 The event provides an opportunity for Loyola and Baltimore to come together for meaningful inquiry into American legacies of race and racism.
 Recent speakers have included Ta-Nehisi Coates, Claudia Rankine, Teju Cole, and Roxane Gay.

 - Campus-wide Diversity Reading Groups each fall, which allows members of the community to join national conversations about equity and inclusion.

 - Follows best hiring practices and serves as a resource to hiring departments to build a broad and diverse candidate pool leading to the best hire.

 - Serves as a liaison to affinity groups, as well as a resource should new groups seek to form.
 Supports affinity groups on various inclusion efforts, such as Safe Zone training, campus programming, and policy recommendations.

 - Contributes efforts within Academic Affairs or the University to gather climate data that inform academic policies, programs, and priorities.

 - Collaborates with other offices on diversity-related initiatives and serves as a general resource to the campus regarding climate-enhancing efforts.

-- The Office of Academic Affairs also collaborates with the Undergraduate Curriculum Committee to administer the Diversity Course Requirement.
+- Collaborates with the Undergraduate Curriculum Committee to administer the Diversity Course Requirement.